Families and beyond: an introduction to systemic thinking (Online)

 creative ideas to aid your understanding of the arts

 This is an online self-study course delivered through our virtual learning environment, Moodle.
-It utilises video clips of clinician-trainers talking through concepts and examples, interviews/discussions available as audio podcasts, interactive tasks and full text online reading.
+It utilises video clips of clinician-trainers talking through concepts and examples, interviews / discussions available as audio podcasts, interactive tasks and full text online reading.

 A self-study course is arranged to provide flexibility of time management as you are not required to connect to the optional live online meetings.
 It is an excellent way to get acquainted with a subject.
-Your time commitment to the course will be roughly 2 hours per week (1 hour per video lecture, 1 hour for additional reading, discussion forum activity etc).

 This course incorporates the following elements: